-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all three nominees for director, "For" Proposal No. 2, for "One Year" for Proposal No. 3, and "For" Proposal No. 4.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all three nominees for director, "For" Proposal No. 2, and "For" Proposal No. 3.
 If any other matter is properly presented at the meeting, your proxyholder will vote your shares using his or her best judgment.